Home Lawn Watering Guide

 Newly sodded lawns require watering one or two times a day.
 Begin irrigation immediately after laying sod.
 Plan your sodding operation so that a section of laid sod can be watered immediately while other areas are being sodded.

 Sod should be watered so that both the sod strip and the top inch of soil below the sod are wet.
 The first irrigation will take about an inch of water to completely wet the sod.
 After watering, lift up pieces of sod at several locations to determine if it has been adequately irrigated.
 Continue watering one to two times a day with light irrigations to prevent wilting and to ensure moist soil just below the sod layer.

-As sod becomes established and roots penetrate and grow in the soil, gradually reduce the frequency of watering, but wet the soil deeper.
+As sod becomes established and roots penetrate and grow in the soil, gradually reduce the frequency of watering.
 After sod has been mowed two or three times, irrigate deeply and infrequently.
 During hot, windy conditions, establishing sod may require several light mistings per day to prevent wilt and potentially lethally high temperatures.
 In this case, light misting, just to wet the leaf surface and not to supply water to the soil, cools the grass plant as water is evaporated from the leaves.

-Good lawn care practices save water and harden turf in preparation for dry periods or local lawn-watering restrictions.
-Taller mowing and fall nitrogen fertilization develop a hardy and efficient root system that reduces the need for supplemental irrigation.
+Good lawn care practices save water and harden turfgrass in preparation for dry periods or local lawn-watering restrictions.
+Taller mowing and fall nitrogen fertilization fertilization of cool-season grasses develop a hardy and efficient root system that reduces the need for supplemental irrigation.